Economic history of Mexico

-Regional civil wars broke out in 1910 and lasted until 1920, known generally as the Mexican Revolution.
-Following the military phase of the Revolution, Mexican regimes attempted to "transform a largely rural and backward country… into a middle-sized industrial power."
+Regional civil wars broke out in 1910 and lasted until 1920, collectively known as the Mexican Revolution.
 The Mexican Constitution of 1917 gave the Mexican government the power to expropriate property, which favored land reform through the creation of ejidos and the Mexican oil expropriation of 1938.

 Mexico benefited from its participation in World War II, and the post-war years experienced what has been called the Mexican Miracle (ca. 1946–1970).
 This growth was fueled by import substitution industrialization (ISI).
-The Mexican economy experienced the limits of ISI and economic nationalism in the 1970s.
 Large oil reserves discovered in the Gulf of Mexico in the late 1970s led the country to borrow heavily from foreign banks with loans denominated in U.S. dollars.
 When the price of oil dropped in the 1980s, Mexico experienced a severe financial crisis.

 From the 1980s, Mexico implemented neoliberal economic policies and made constitutional changes to promote the private sector.
-The country campaigned to join the North American Free Trade Agreement, with the expanded treaty going into effect in Mexico, the U.S., and Canada on January 1, 1994.

 In the twenty-first century, Mexico has strengthened its trade ties with China, but Chinese investment projects in Mexico have hit roadblocks in 2014–15.
 Mexico's continued dependence on oil revenues has had a deleterious impact on the economy, as it happened in the 2010s.

 Economy of New Spain, 1521–1821

 Mexico's economy in the colonial period was based on resource extraction (mainly silver), on agriculture and ranching, and on trade, with manufacturing playing a minor role.
 In the immediate post-conquest period (1521–40), the dense indigenous and hierarchically organized central Mexican peoples were employed as labor and producers of tribute goods for Spanish conquerors.
-Indigenous communities' tribute and labor (but not land) were granted to individual conquerors in an arrangement called encomienda.
-Conquerors built private fortunes less from the plunder of conquest than from the labor and tribute and the acquisition of land in areas where they held encomiendas, translating that into long-term sustainable wealth.
+The tribute and labor of Indigenous communities (though not their land) were granted to individual conquerors in an arrangement called encomienda.
+Conquerors built private fortunes not so much through plunder as through the labor and tribute and the acquisition of land in areas where they held encomiendas, translating that into long-term sustainable wealth.

 The colonial landscape in central Mexico became a patchwork of different sized holdings by Spaniards and indigenous communities.
-As the crown began limiting the encomienda in the mid-sixteenth century to prevent the development of an independent seigneurial class through the New Laws, Spaniards who had become land owners acquired permanent and part-time labor from Indigenous and mixed-race workers.
+As the crown began limiting the encomienda in the mid-sixteenth century to prevent the development of an independent seigneurial class through the New Laws, Spaniards who had become landowners acquired permanent and part-time labor from Indigenous and mixed-race workers.
 Although the encomienda was a major economic institution of the early period, it was gradually abandoned due to the drop in indigenous populations, economic growth and the expansion of the number of Spaniards in New Spain.